charliejeynes/food_standard_agency/README.md

 ## Timeline

-During Science to Data Science school - 23rd of March to 24th of April 2020 Hosted and organised by [Pivigo](https://www.pivigo.com/)
+Science to Data Science Virtual School - 23rd of March to 24th of April 2020 \
+Hosted and organised by [Pivigo](https://www.pivigo.com/)

 ## Data sources